bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-04-08-liv-ullmann-in-conversation.md

 creative coupledom.

 **Liv Ullmann on the mystery of performance**
 I always felt that being an actor was humble, or not real, or whatever – I was ashamed if people knew I was an actor.
 Then I directed my first movie, _Sofie_ [1992].
 There was a big close-up of [Karen-Lise Mynster as] Sofie.
 She was talking about being in love.
 And I was thinking to myself, ‘Try not to think what you would have done!’
 And then I said, ‘Camera, go’ – and suddenly she was doing so much that I had never even thought of.
 Because actors are creative.
 And – this is the truth – it was the first time in my life that I was proud to be an actress.
-Because I saw that it didn’t come from make-believe, it came
+Because I saw that it didn’t come from make-believe, it came  from feeling.
-from feeling.

 A film I did with Ingmar, _The Passion of Anna_ (1969) – my character has lost her husband and boy in a traffic accident; she was driving the car.
 And Ingmar never goes into what you are thinking – the words are there, and the words are tremendously important to him, but he allows your fantasy and your inner life to be very much part of it also.
 I had a long monologue talking about the accident.
 He said, ‘You know, when she’s talking about the accident – she’s a murderer.’
 And I said, ‘No!’
 It was the first time I’d protested.
 I was like Ingrid Bergman – I said, ‘I can’t do that; I can’t be a murderer!’
 He said, ‘Well, do it your way.
 But when you are describing the accident, just take a pause and think about what you’re going to say.’

 The camera rolls, and I say, ‘I had this wonderful, wonderful marriage, and then this accident happened.’
 And I took the pause.
 And I took another pause, and thought about what I was saying, and I started to say it: ‘…while we were driving, my husband was telling me that he wanted to leave me, and take my son with him, and I drove and drove, and I saw a lot of stones in front of me, and I drove right into the stones...’
 Suddenly the stones were there.
 Suddenly, she was a murderer.
 With this genius little thing – ‘Think about what you’re saying’ – I did it like I had killed them on purpose, which I had never planned
 to do.

 That explains why Ingmar was always working with the same people.
 I don’t mean it was just us certain ones – if he’d been in LA or in Germany, other people would have done it – but he knew he needed that kind of actor.
 It comes from somewhere within.
 I saw today, there was a little girl in a bomb shelter, in the horrible war that’s going on, and she was singing – I’m sure you will see it.
 That was so real.
 I believe that in golden moments, that’s what an actor can do.

-Article and interview by Hannah McGill, _Sight and Sound_, May 2022
+**Article and interview by Hannah McGill, _Sight and Sound_, May 2022**

-<![endif]-->

-**Liv Ullmann**
+<br><br>

+**LIV ULLMANN**

 Born in Tokyo, Japan

 **As director**

-**1982** episode **‘Parting’** in **Love** (Canada)
+**1982** episode **‘Parting’** in **Love** (Canada) **+ scr**
-**+ scr**

-**1992  Sofie** (Norway/Sweden/Denmark)
+**1992  Sofie** (Norway/Sweden/Denmark)  **+ co-scr**
-**+ co-scr**

 **1995  Kristin Lavransdatter** (Sweden/Norway/Germany) **+ scr**